bmershon/me/README.md

-# bmershon.github.io
+# Brooks Mershon

-Personal website and wiki.
+A GitHub wiki.
+About me!